 I am a PhD student in Agro-Hydrology, working within the TIP-FRESH project, at the Politecnico di Torino (since November 2025).
 My research focuses on the Water–Food nexus, with particular attention to water use for food production and its consequences on the hydrological cycle.
 My background is multidisciplinary, and I have a strong interest in the climate crisis, modelling, science dissemination, and science for policy.
 In October 2025, I completed a Master’s degree in Environmental and Land Engineering at the Politecnico di Torino.
 My master’s thesis examined the role of agriculture as a source of precipitation in downwind regions and was developed in collaboration with the Water To Food Lab at the DIATI and the Water Resilience group at the Stockholm Resilience Centre.

-Scientific Advisor & Collaborators
+Scientific Advisors & Collaborators

 Francesco Laio, Politecnico di Torino